hkzhang-git/ParC-Net/Readme.md

 class="center">
 </p>

-In terms of designing a pure ConvNet via learning from ViTs, our proposed EdgeFormer is most closely related to a parallel work ConvNext.
-By comparing Edgeformer with Convnext, we notice that their improvements are different and complementary.
-To verify this point, we build a combination network, where Edgeformer blocks are used to replace several ConvNext blocks in the end of last two stages.
+In terms of designing a pure ConvNet via learning from ViTs, our proposed PaCC-Net is most closely related to a parallel work ConvNext.
+By comparing PaCC-Net with Convnext, we notice that their improvements are different and complementary.
+To verify this point, we build a combination network, where PaCC blocks are used to replace several ConvNext blocks in the end of last two stages.
 Experiment results show that **the replacement signifcantly improves classification accuracy, while slightly decreases the number of parameters**.
-Results on ResNet50, MobileNetV2 and ConvNext-T shows that models which focus on optimizing FLOPs-accuracy trade-offs can also benefit from our EdgeFormer designs.
+Results on ResNet50, MobileNetV2 and ConvNext-T shows that models which focus on optimizing FLOPs-accuracy trade-offs can also benefit from our PaCC-Net designs.
 Corresponding code will be released soon.

 ## Installation
-We implement the EdgeFomer with PyTorch-1.9.0, CUDA=11.1.
+We implement the PaCC-Net with PyTorch-1.9.0, CUDA=11.1.
 ### PiP
 The environment can be build in the local python environment using the below command:
 ```